camhunt/termux-tor-ssh-ipfs/README.md

 ## Usage:

-    pkg install curl && curl -sL https://raw.githubusercontent.com/ianblenke/termux-tor-ssh/master/run.sh | GITHUB_USERS=ianblenke sh -x
+    pkg install curl && curl -sL https://raw.githubusercontent.com/camhunt/termux-tor-ssh/master/run.sh | GITHUB_USERS=ianblenke sh -x

-After a `exit` and a restart of TermUX, it should show you your hidden service onion address, which should look something like this:
+After a `exit` and a restart of TermUX, it should show you your hidden service onion address and the Termux username, which should look something like this:

     bhffkxuwbzw3b46l2dqm2dykagiktjdi274twmhnblx4rxdsjxqxzsad.onion